 - Offer Only Available For A Limited Time

 - Your Call is Important To Us (an almost identical phrase was banished by Lake Superior State University in 1996)

 - Partial Zero Emissions Vehicle

-What words would you like to see banished that aren’t on this year’s list – or LSSU’s all time list?
-Let us know in the comments.
+Are there words you like to see banished that aren’t on this year’s list – or LSSU’s all time list?
+If so, let us know in the comments.
 And Happy New Year!